 Targeting your content in the right way is also incredibly important when making and publishing online video.
-If your audience’s favourite platform is Facebook and they visit pages about healthy living, you’ll want to make a video optimised for Facebook and boost it towards people with that interest.
+If your audience’s favourite platform is Facebook and they visit pages about healthy living, you’ll want to make a video optimised for Facebook and position it towards people with that interest.

 2. SET YOUR GOAL

 Now you know your audience, what would you like to achieve from them?
-And how quickly do you want to achieve it?
-A video to promote your business will likely be quite different from an explainer of your latest product.
+And how quickly do you want to achieve it? a video to promote your business will likely be quite different from an explainer of your latest product.
 Thinking about goals is key to video production, as your goal will influence every part of the process - from what story you want to tell, to how you will tell it, how long the video will be and where, when and how it will be published and promoted.

 In order to achieve measurable results, you first need to set a clear goal.